CodeYourFuture/CYF-Workshops/terminal-skills/README.md

 - [ ] Write and run a shell script.
 - [ ] Add a shell script to $PATH and run it by invoking just its name.
 - [ ] Find, modify, and re-run previously run shell commands from a terminal prompt.
-- [ ] Navigate within a single command at a prompt without having to press the left/right arrows for every character.
+- [ ] Navigate to the start or end of a single command at a prompt without using the left/right arrows.
+- [ ] Navigate left and right in a single command by single words without using the left/right arrows..
 - [ ] Fill in file names using tab completion in a terminal prompt.
 - [ ] Expand file names using shell glob expansion with the `*` character.
 ```